 Finally, it’s worth returning briefly to a philosophical consequence of the CSG models that I alluded to earlier.
 One often hears that the principle of general covariance (or even just its special case in special relativity, Lorentz invariance) forces us to abandon “becoming” (in German, “Werden”) and view spacetime as static – with the whole past and future all laid out in one timeless tableau.
 To this claim, the CSG dynamics provides a counterexample.
 It refutes the claim because it offers us an active process of growth in which “things really happen”, but at the same time it honors general covariance.
 In doing so, it shows how the “Now” might be restored to physics without paying the price of a return to the absolute simultaneity of pre-relativistic days.

 Einstein, Letter to H.S.
 Joachim, August 14, 1954, Item 13-453, cited in J. Stachel, “Einstein and the Quantum: Fifty Years of Struggle”, in (R. G. Colodny, ed.).
 U. Pittsburgh Press 1986), pp. 380-381.

 is emeritus professor of physics at Syracuse University, New York State, and a senior researcher at the Perimeter Institute for Theoretical Physics in Waterloo, Canada.
-His current research centers on the causal set hypothesis as the basis of a theory of quantum gravity; consequently, his contribution to Einstein Online is the spotlight topic Geometry from order: causal sets.
+His research focuses on the causal set hypothesis as the basis of a theory of quantum gravity.

 Cite this article as: